LaravelDaily/Laravel-Reservations-Course/course/01 - Breeze, Companies CRUD.md

 ## Delete Companies

-Now we just need to implement the **delete** method.
+Now we need to implement the **delete** method.
 Not sure if you noticed, but I've already added the Delete button before, when creating the list page.

 All that's left is to add a method to the Controller.